 I am a cultural and medical anthropologist and a Research Scientist at the National Institute for Medical Research (NIMR) in Mwanza, Tanzania, where I previously served as a Qualitative Research Coordinator for Unite for Body Rights (UFBR) program.
 Before coming to NIMR in summer 2011, I taught in the Department of Sociology and Anthropology at the University of Dar es Salaam for over four years.

 My research interests cover a broad array of topics that revolve around the central theme of how people negotiate social, cultural, political and economic relations, structures and processes that mediate their lives to produce precarity, suffering, ill health and more.
 While paying attention to liberal and non-liberal forms of (collective) agency, I study how people shape and are shaped by these relations, structures and processes as well as their resulting forms of subjectivities.

-His current research project—a doctoral dissertation research—is an ethnography that explores non-client, female-centered social relations and networks among women who sell sex to examine their economic, political, social, and emotional significance.
-While re-examining the motivations to sell sex, he explores how, why and with whom these women develop social relations and networks; forms of power that arise from these social relations and networks, and how these women draw on social relations, networks and forms of power to negotiate gendered stigma, gendered economic inequality and respectability.
+My current research project is a doctoral dissertation research and an ethnography that explores non-client, female-centered social relations and networks among women who sell sex to examine their economic, political, social, and emotional significance.
+While re-examining the motivations to sell sex, I explore how, why and with whom these women develop social relations and networks; forms of power that arise from these social relations and networks, and how these women draw on social relations, networks and forms of power to negotiate gendered stigma, gendered economic inequality and respectability.

 National Institute for Medical Research | Mwanza Research Center | P.O.
-Box 1462 | Mwanza, Tanzania | Email: firstname.lastname@example.org, email@example.com | Mobile: +255767219217, +255621025680, +255785000101 | Web pages: Department of Anthropology, Rutgers University, LinkedIn, Twitter | Skype: dmatungwa |
+Box 1462 | Mwanza, Tanzania | Email: email@example.com, firstname.lastname@example.org | Mobile: +255767219217, +255621025680, +255783371734 | Web pages: Department of Anthropology, Rutgers University, LinkedIn, Twitter | Skype: dmatungwa |